 Next, select 'Add source hold,' give your legal hold a name, and click 'Next'

-You can also upload a CSV file with email addresses of the users you would like to collect.
+You can also upload a CSV file with the email addresses of the users you would like to collect.

 Note: The CSV file should not include column headers.
 The CSV file should only have one column that includes the email addresses of the users as seen below.